 - Ask your friends, family, and co-workers if they know a soldier who is currently stationed away from home.
 If they know of any, ask if the soldier would like a pen pal and get a mailing address.

 - If you are unable to find a person currently deployed, contact your local USO.
 There are also a number of websites that list military personnel looking for pen pals, such as Any Soldier or Forgotten Soldiers Outreach.

 - Talk with your child about the sacrifices that the soldier is making, such as being away from family and friends.
-You may want to add that their job is to protect us from people who are not nice.

 - Then, have your child write a letter or email to the soldier.
 Encourage her to include details about herself, like her favorite subject in school, if she has any siblings or pets, and her favorite place to go on vacation.

 - If you are doing traditional "snail mail," show your child how to address the letter.